BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

 * Reconsider the navigation functionality also of where the arrow keys live.
   It seemed intuitive to have left and right on the thumb, but up and down... it wasn't as clever as it sounded in my head.
+* Control down, if not control up, for Mac use.
+  (Edit: Actually it's fine because you can start with command-tab either way.)
+* Command-shift-x for LastPass?
 * Fix caps lock at the bottom left corner.
-* Reconsider placement of the option key, and all use of that innermost thumb position.'
+* Reconsider placement of the control key, and all use of that innermost thumb position.'
 * Nicer use of layer colors.
 * More intentional arrangement of RGB, media, and function keys.
 * Reduce file size to be able to use the leader key functionality.